 - Reassess your course goals: Have clear and realistic course goals for your students.
 What do you want to them to leave your course knowing?
 How can you help them get there with the time, tools, and online space you currently have?

-PROTIP: Keep it simple as you go remote for spring quarter.
+PROTIP: Keep it simple as you go remote for fall quarter.
 Try using the Rule of 2’s (developed by Plymouth State University's Open CoLab) to focus on what is most important and workable for you.

 - Develop remote alternatives: What are the essential course materials, activities, and assignments for the quarter?
 What will those look like in a remote-teaching situation?
 This website is dedicated to helping you do this.
 Check out the quick guides, training videos, webinars, faculty posts, and more.